nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 dotnet new chickengame --name "Eggsploration" --param:author "Andreas Nilsson"
 ```

 I'm calling my project **Eggsploration**, so that we can finally get that inevitable pun out of the way.
-I'll set myself as the author.
+I'll set myself as the author/scapegoat.

 We now have a Chickensoft game template project set up!
 Easy does it...